Ghashiram Kotwal: Controversy

 Like many of Tendulkar's plays, this play created a lot of controversy because it offended the Chitpavan Brahmin community and that it showed the statesman Nana Phadnavis in a bad light.
 Hence it was temporarily banned in the state.
 Shiv Sena leader Manohar Joshi, also a Brahmin, was in the forefront of the anti-Ghasiram agitation in Mumbai, and the party stopped the staging of the play in the metropolis in 1971-72.

-The play was based on historical facts.
 Ghashiram was a North Indian Brahmin, a resident of Aurangabad, who was appointed as the Police prefect of Poona on 8 February 1777 and continued to hold officer till his death which took place on 31 August 1791 under violent circumstances.
 He had earned Nana's confidence by his faithful service during the critical times that followed the Peshwa Narayan Rao's murder.
 He enjoyed the full trust of Nana Phadnavis and his administration was notoriously worse than that of his predecessors.
 He was the man who had been appointed to watch the movements and plans of Raghunath Rao and his family and he reported to Nana whatever suited his purpose.
 He had under him a large body of unscrupulous spies, everyone possessing ample means of harassing people in consequence of which the word Ghashiram has become a permanent synonym for oppression and tyranny.
 The rule of Ghashiram was cruel and tyrannical.
 However, there is no historical evidence to support the portrayal of Nana Phadnavis as depicted in the play.

 The controversy also unfortunately undermines the crucial contribution made by Nana Phadnavis towards India's freedom movement.